The 2 Best Ways To Burn Fat Fast (Without Destroying Your Hormones Or Metabolism)

 Summary

-Step 1 (optional): For an added fat-burning bonus, prior to Step 2, consume a cup or two of coffee (I'm partial to the purest stuff on the face of the planet) or green tea, which can help to mobilize fatty acids and spark your metabolic rate.
-But it has to be plain-jane coffee or tea — no sugar, no cream, no MCT oil, no funky butters — you get the idea.
-In addition, a couple capsules of a blood sugar stabilizer such as berberine or bitter melon extract, a shot of apple cider vinegar or a teaspoon or two of Ceylon cinnamon or cayenne extract in your morning beverage can enhance the fat-burning effects of this strategy even more.
-Just remember: no calories.
-If you’re concerned about losing muscle, or you’re attempting to gain significant lean muscle mass, 10-20 grams of essential amino acids can also be consumed in this window, which will provide a bit of an anabolic effect without significantly spiking blood glucose or insulin.
+This first step is optional, but it will give you an added fat-burning bonus.
+Before “Stroll,” step 2, consume a cup of coffee or green tea to help mobilize fatty acids and slightly boost your metabolic rate.
+It has to be Plain Jane coffee or tea — no sugar, no cream, no MCT oil, no butter — but you can add a couple of capsules of a blood sugar stabilizer such as berberine or bitter melon extract, a shot of apple cider vinegar, or a teaspoon or two of Ceylon cinnamon or cayenne extract to enhance the fat-burning effects even more.

-Step 2: Wake up, and before you eat anything — before you sit down to breakfast or make yourself a smoothie or pour butter into your coffee or jump into e-mails or take a shower — do a 10-40 minute fasted aerobic session.
+Wake up, and before you eat anything — before you sit down to breakfast or make yourself a smoothie or pour butter into your coffee or jump into emails or take a shower — do a 10–40 minute fasted aerobic session.
 Aside from what you’ve consumed from Step 1, do this while you’re still in a fasted state, which is going to allow your body to tap into its own fat as fuel.
 This means that you will preferably not have eaten anything for at least 12 hours, and ideally up to 16 hours.
-Choose a simple form of movement you can perform 365 days a year, 24/7 – a walk in the sunshine (bonus: morning Vitamin D and circadian rhythm alignment!), an easy yoga session, taking the dog for a stroll, riding your bike, an easy swim or even a sweat in a dry or infrared sauna (I use the full body type of sauna that you can actually exercise in).
-Choose anything that’s light, easy, aerobic, conversational and low-stress.
-This won’t cause a big release of cortisol, it’s not going to completely exhaust you for the day, it’s still going to allow you to perform a harder fitness-building workout later in the day, and it’s not going to make you feel famished and want to devour every breakfast item in sight afterwards.
+Choose a simple form of movement you can perform 365 days a year, 24/7 — a walk in the sunshine (bonus: morning vitamin D and circadian rhythm alignment!), an easy yoga session, taking the dog for a stroll, riding your bike, an easy swim, or even a sweat in a dry or infrared sauna (I use the full body type of sauna that you can actually exercise in).
+Choose anything that’s light, easy, aerobic, conversational, and low-stress.
+This won’t cause a big release of cortisol, it’s not going to completely exhaust you for the day, it’s still going to allow you to perform a harder fitness-building workout later in the day, and it’s not going to make you feel famished and want to devour every breakfast item in sight afterward.

-Step 3: Complete the session and dive straight into 2-5 minutes of anything cold.
-I've talked about cold thermogenesis on my podcast and this website plenty before, and any of those tactics count, including a hot-cold contrast shower, a cold jump in a river or lake, a cold bath, or even donning cold thermogenesis gear such a CoolFatBurner and/or CoolGutBuster vest (the latter can be worn for 40-60 minutes as you move on to work, commuting, eating breakfast, etc.).
-This step will not only help to burn white adipose tissue off your belly, but also convert it into metabolically active brown adipose tissue, which will increase your fat-burning capacity.
+Within these podcasts and articles, you'll uncover tactics like taking a hot-cold contrast shower, jumping into a cold river or lake, having cold baths, or even donning cold thermogenesis gear such as a CoolFatBurner and/or CoolGutBuster Vest (the latter can be worn for 40–60 minutes as you work, commute, eat breakfast, etc.).
+This step will not only help strip inflammatory white adipose tissue off your belly but also increase your metabolically active brown adipose tissue, which will further enhance your capacity to burn fat.
+Alternatively, you can do your workout in a cold setting, such as a brisk walk in the fall or winter, or easy laps in a cool pool.

 And voila!
 That’s it.
-I stick to this strategy year-round, including Christmas Day and Thanksgiving, and it is one of the biggest fat-loss game changers I’ve ever invented and utilized.
-It also fits nicely into the simple category of “move more and eat less”, with a few extra hacks thrown in.
+I stick to this strategy year-round, including Christmas Day and Thanksgiving, and it is one of the biggest fat-loss game-changers I’ve ever invented and utilized.
+It also fits nicely into the simple category of “move more and eat less,” with a few extra hacks thrown in.

 Ask Ben a Podcast Question